08abhisheksingh/MAC_UNIT/README.md

 nano mac_tb.v
 ```

-Paste the Verilog testbench code, save it, and exit the editor.
+Copy the testbench code into the file, save it, and exit the editor.

 </td>
 </tr>